telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 6. Host

-This HTTP Header is used in Orion responses.
+This HTTP header is used in Orion responses.
 When we make any request then the corresponding Notification will come on accumulator server, this header gives the port number of accumulator server.

     Host: localhost:1028